- What is needed to be done in order for a student to graduate?

 Note: Students will NOT graduate with a degree or receive their diploma until they have applied for their degree and all degree requirements are completed.

-Diplomas are mailed to students after grades have been posted and the Evaluations Office has verified that all degree requirements have been met.
+Diplomas are mailed to students after grades have been posted and the Degree Advising Office has verified that all degree requirements have been met.
 Usually, diplomas are mailed approximately three months after the end of the final semester.

 The diploma will state that the student has either earned a Bachelor of Arts or Bachelor of Science degree in their major, including option if applicable.
 Graduation with honors is also included if the student earned high academic achievement.
 Minors are not included on the diploma but are posted on the official transcript.